Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 Therapy can help a lot when it comes to dealing with panic attacks.

-Seeing a therapist can help you figure out what makes you anxious, such as past stress, negative thought patterns, and unresolved problems.
+Seeing a mental health professional can help you figure out what makes you anxious, such as past stress, negative thought patterns, and unresolved problems.

-To help you deal with your problems and get stronger, they can also teach you CBT and exposure therapy.
+To help you deal with your problems and get stronger, they can also teach you Cognitive Behavioral Therapy (CBT) and exposure therapy.

 Book an appointment with holistic psychiatrists like Dr Jennifer Giordano for an effortless recovery from silent panic attacks.
 Her expertise covers dealing with such attacks without pressurizing medicines!